How to Get Over a Big Fight with Your Partner: Fix & Recover

 Can sex help couples fix the situation?
 It works for men, but not for women.
 According to a study, men are more aroused after a fight and often use sex to relieve tension.
 Women, on the other hand, experience a quarrel even during sex, so they feel uncomfortable.

-Right after the quarrel
+Right After the Quarrel

 The first step towards a truce is calm deliberation.
 Break the conflict down.
 You can use written practices, write down the pros and cons, and express your emotions on paper.
 This simple step is often very effective.
 It is important to exhaust the conflict to prevent new quarrels over the same reason.
 If something does not suit you, come up with a plan of action to discuss everything together calmly.